jaswindersingh2/RNAcmap-docker/README.md

 ```

 You can provide the any other input sequence, Secondary Structure Predictor (RNAfold or SPOT-RNA) and DCA predictor (GREMLIN or plmc) but order of the arguments should remains same.

+If you are running RNAcmap without pre downloading of the nt database, then it can take couple of hours for prediction for first time.